60+ best places to use a Hilton Free Night Certificate worldwide

 Some of my most memorable hotel stays of the last few years have involved Hilton free night certificates.
 Last year, my wife and I were finally able to go to the marvelous Zemi Beach House in Anguilla, perched by itself on a stunning stretch of Caribbean beach on which we could sometimes walk for a mile without seeing another soul.
 A couple of years before that, we spent an idyllic week at the Conrad Maldives Rangali Island, where we swam with whale sharks and watched reef sharks swim beneath our overwater plunge pool.
 There’s many more great opportunities out there.

 This post aims to serve as resource for folks looking for ideas on the best places to use their free night certificates.
 Outside of a couple of historic properties, each hotel in this list has a Tripadvisor and/or Google reviews rating of 4.5 or above.
 I also didn’t include any properties whose standard rooms price below 80,000 Hilton Honors points per night.
-Most of the comments included below come from members of our Frequent Milers Insiders group while the unattributed ones are mine.
+Most of the comments included below come from readers and/or members of our Frequent Milers Insiders group while the unattributed ones are mine.
 We will update this page regularly to include new opinions, bottom line reviews and additional properties.

 This post has been updated with addition properties, reviews and updated pricing.